Garry Bushell: Journalism and writing

 Bushell moved to Fleet Street in 1985, working for The Sun, Evening Standard and the Daily Mirror.
 He went back to The Sun to write its "Bizarre" column and to be the showbusiness editor.
 In 1991, he briefly became assistant editor of the Daily Star, where he wrote a current affairs column called "Walk Tall With Bushell", as well as his TV column.
 Three months later, he quit and returned to The Sun.

+In 1990 the Press Council adjudicated against The Sun and Garry Bushell for his use of derogatory terminology about gay people.
+Bushell's columns contained terminology including “woofter” and “poof”, attacks on television programmes that “promote homosexuality,” and lines such as, “It must be true what they say about nobody being all bad … even Stalin banned poofs!”

 In 1994, Bushell was named critic of the year at the UK Press Awards.
 In the mid-1990s, Bushell hosted the TV programme Bushell on the Box, commenting on the week's TV programmes.
 The show included rants, interviews, star guests and comedy sketches.
 It ran for 50 episodes and was number one on ITV's Night Network.
 The following year, Bushell became resident critic on Jonathan Ross's ITV series The Big Big Talent Show.
 He also hosted Garry Bushell Reveals All for Granada Men & Motors.
 He has appeared on a wide range of other shows, including Celebrity Squares, Noel's House Party, Drop!
 The Celebrity, Newsnight and This Morning.
 In 2001, he was resident TV critic of The Big Breakfast.

 In 2001, Bushell's crime novel The Face about undercover detective Harry Tyler was serialised in the Daily Star, leading to his dismissal from The Sun, even though the book's publisher John Blake admitted Bushell had no knowledge of the serialisation deal.
 After he was dismissed, he started legal proceedings against The Sun who settled out of court.

 In 2002, Bushell published the book King of Telly: The Best of Bushell on the Box, containing highlights of his column.
 He has since published two more Harry Tyler novels, Two-Faced and Facedown.
 A fourth is due out in 2021.